GayatriKhairnar06/SCT_DS_1/README.md

-Categorical and Continuous Variable Analysis
+📊 Categorical and Continuous Variable Analysis
-This project contains a Jupyter Notebook (Categorical_and_Continuous_Variable.ipynb) that demonstrates basic data analysis techniques using Python.
-The notebook reads a CSV file containing data on COVID-19 deaths and performs initial exploration.
+This project contains a Jupyter Notebook that performs basic data analysis on a dataset of COVID-19 deaths.
+It demonstrates how to handle different types of variables—categorical and continuous—and presents an initial data exploration.

-Project Files
+📁 Project Contents
-Categorical_and_Continuous_Variable.ipynb: The main Jupyter Notebook file.
-It uses pandas and matplotlib.pyplot for data manipulation and visualization.
+Categorical_and_Continuous_Variable.ipynb: The main Jupyter Notebook that contains all the analysis code.

-Provisional_COVID-19_Deaths_by_Sex_and_Age.csv: The dataset used in the notebook.
-This file contains provisional data on COVID-19 deaths, broken down by sex and age.
+Provisional_COVID-19_Deaths_by_Sex_and_Age.csv: The raw dataset used for this analysis.

-Getting Started
+🚀 Getting Started
 Prerequisites
-To run this notebook, you will need to have the following Python libraries installed:
+To run this notebook, you need to have Python and a few key libraries installed.
+You can install the required libraries using pip:

-pandas: For data manipulation and analysis.

-matplotlib: For creating visualizations.

-You can install them using pip:

 pip install pandas matplotlib

-Running the Notebook
+How to Run
-Make sure you have both the .ipynb and .csv files in the same directory.
+Place the Categorical_and_Continuous_Variable.ipynb and Provisional_COVID-19_Deaths_by_Sex_and_Age.csv files in the same directory.

 Open the Jupyter Notebook.

-Run the cells in the notebook sequentially to see the code execution and output.
+Run the cells in the notebook from top to bottom.
+The code will load the data, perform the analysis, and display the results.

-Code Description
-The notebook performs the following main tasks:

-Import Libraries: Imports the necessary pandas and matplotlib.pyplot libraries.
+📝 Analysis Details
+The notebook includes a series of steps to analyze the data, which may include:

-Load Data: Reads the Provisional_COVID-19_Deaths_by_Sex_and_Age.csv file into a pandas DataFrame.
+Data Loading: Reading the CSV file into a pandas DataFrame.

-Data Exploration: Prints the head of the DataFrame to get a quick overview of the data structure and content.

-This project serves as a foundational example for beginners to work with real-world datasets and perform simple data exploration.
+Initial Exploration: Using methods like df.head() to inspect the first few rows of the data.

+Variable Identification: Identifying which columns are categorical (e.g., sex, age group) and which are continuous (e.g., number of deaths).

+Data Cleaning: Handling any missing values or data inconsistencies.

+🔗 Dataset Information
+The data for this project is sourced from the Centers for Disease Control and Prevention (CDC).

+Dataset Name: Provisional COVID-19 Deaths by Sex and Age